Kwabena Bediako

 Daniel Kwabena Dakwa Bediako is a Ghanaian-British chemist.
-He is currently assistant professor at the University of California, Berkeley, and is the Cupola Era Professor in the college of chemistry.
+He is currently an associate professor at the University of California, Berkeley, and is the Cupola Era Professor in the college of chemistry.
 His research considers charge transport and interfacial charge transfer in two-dimensional materials and heterostructures.
 He is also a member of the Editorial Advisory Board of the Journal of the American Chemical Society (JACS).
+Kwabena is currently under investigation for sexual harassment.

 Early life and education

 Bediako was born in Accra, Ghana in 1986 to Kwame Bediako, a Ghanaian, and Gillian Mary Bediako, British.
 He grew up in Akropong, Ghana, but also spent portions of his childhood in Edinburgh.
 Bediako was a student at the Akosombo International School through elementary and high school.
 During his time at high school, Bediako became interested in chemistry and was influenced by his high school chemistry teacher.

 In 2004, he moved to the United States to attend Calvin University as an undergraduate student.
 At Calvin University, Bediako did research with Douglas Vander Griend, an inorganic chemistry professor, and became interested in inorganic coordination chemistry.
 He graduated with honors in 2008, and joined UOP LLC to study new catalysts for industrial applications.

 After a year in industry, Bediako moved to the East Coast, where he joined the laboratory of Daniel G. Nocera at the Massachusetts Institute of Technology.
 Bediako eventually earned his master's degree at MIT, where he worked on mechanistic studies of water splitting electrocatalysis, and the development of metal catalysts for solar energy storage.
 At MIT, he also worked on devices that use electricity from photovoltaic cells to generate hydrogen than can be used in fuel cells, and was part of the team who developed the components of the artificial leaf; a device which makes use of bacteria to convert solar energy into a liquid fuel.
 When Nocera moved to Harvard University, Bediako moved with him, and completed his doctoral research on the catalytic behavior of structurally disordered first row transition metal oxides.